sachin-tyagi80/Airbnb/README.md

 The Online Room and Home Booking System is a web-based application that allows users to search and book rooms and homes online.
 It provides a user-friendly and efficient platform for managing bookings digitally.

 ## 🎯 Objective
-- Develop an online booking system
+- Develop an online booking system  /// shreya contribution
 - Provide user registration and login
 - Enable room search and booking
 - Implement billing and invoice generation